yungyuc/ynote/nsd/08smart/smart.rst

 sure the object gets destructed when it should be.

-As we observed in the above example code, there is no way for us to let the code to know the ownership, and it is unsafe to use the ``data`` object after ``worker2()`` is called.
+As we observed in the above example code, there is no way for us to let the code know the ownership, and it is unsafe to use the ``data`` object after ``worker2()`` is called.
 The way C++ handles the situation is to use smart pointers.